CESSProject/cess-miner/README.md

 ```

 ```
-[CessChain]
-# CESS chain address
+# The rpc address of the chain node
+RpcAddr      = ""
+# Path to the mounted disk where the data is saved
-ChainAddr = ""
+MountedPath  = ""

-[MinerData]
 # Total space used to store files, the unit is GB
 StorageSpace = 1000
-# Path to the mounted disk where the data is saved
-MountedPath    = ""
 # The IP address of the machine's public network used by the mining program
 ServiceAddr  = ""
 # Port number monitored by the mining program
 ServicePort  = 15001
-# Public key of revenue account
+# The address of income account
-RevenueAcc     = ""
+IncomeAcc    = ""
-# Phrase words or seeds for signature account
+# phrase or seed of the signature account
 SignaturePrk = ""
 ```